 specifically Norton is rediscovering and recalibrating a particularly modern

 understanding of both painting and space exploration.
-In the post-modern period the

 Space Posters contain a set of six colour posters based on the covers from a range of 20th Century Space Science and space speculation books.
 They are printed by Blood and Thunder Press, with durable soy ink on acid free paper.
 Edition of 50, with 5 AP.